yeast-io/yeast.js/README.md

 * bread.member.unbindOTP
 * bread.member.changeEmail
 * bread.member.changeEmailSendCode
+* bread.member.getSessionList
+* bread.member.checkInviteCode
+* bread.member.forgotPwd
+* bread.member.forgetPwdTow
+* bread.member.queryLoginHistory
+* bread.member.register
+* bread.member.revokeSession
+* bread.member.sendEmailVerifyCode
+* bread.member.sendLoginEmailVerifyCode
 * bread.member.updateLastBrowse

 ## Not allowed to access for third-party

 > [!IMPORTANT]
+> To comply with the regulations of the official website,
-> The APIs below are not allowed to access for third-party which means we wouldn't implement them at all.
+> the following APIs are not allowed to be accessed by third-party applications.
+> If you use them, you may be banned from the website.
+Please use them with caution.

 * /admin/**
 * /login